craigthackerx/azure-terraform-compliance-naming-convention/README.md

 - Create a branch against main or raise an issue on GitHub :exclamation:
 - Raise a pull-request with your resources.
-- If it fits the current pattern, it will be merged :tick
+- If it fits the current pattern, it will be merged :tick:

-Looking for AWS?
+Looking for [AWS](https://github.com/craigthackerx/aws-terraform-compliance-naming-convention)?
 Check out my AWS repo of the same thing :wink: